Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 security and police department officials as informants to monitor their activities.
 Information

-gathered would be shared with CHAOS to assist in their goal of assessing foreign
+gathered would be shared with Operation CHAOS to assist in their goal of assessing foreign

 influence on domestic dissent.